 Parts breakdown and overall engineering result in a kit that is quite straightforward and easy to build.
 Construction will not be particularly time consuming.
 Surface detail is outstanding as expected from Eduard, with beautifully executed and restrained recessed panel lines and elegant recessed rivet details arrayed into complex (and as best I can tell) ultra-accurate patterns.
 I snipped out the fuselage halves and wings to dry fit them, and they appear to line up in airtight fashion.
 No filler required here.

 The plastic cockpit parts by themselves are a bit simplified, but the 49 pre-painted photoetched metal parts for the instrument panel, side consoles, shoulder harnesses, and lap belts (among other detail parts) add an impressive level of detail (as it would seem Eduard intended from the get-go).
 Engine exhaust stacks are okay for 1:48 scale.
-While the exhausts themselves are not hollow as a resin casting can achieve (and there’s a Brassin set for that; see review HERE), the kit parts do feature slightly recessed faces and a good wash of a dark color can achieve the illusion of a deeper exhaust.
+While the exhausts themselves are not hollow as a resin casting can achieve (and there’s a Brassin set for that; see review, among many other sets for the Eduard 1:48 Bf 109s, HERE), the kit parts do feature slightly recessed faces and a good wash of a dark color can achieve the illusion of a deeper exhaust.

 The landing gear, tires, and tailwheel assembly are all very nicely detailed and molded.
 The rudder, elevators, and ailerons are all separate parts.
 At least for the rudder, the mounting tab seems to force a straight-in fit and a little modification might be necessary to fit the rudder in a deflected position.
 The clear parts are gorgeous and possess pretty much perfect optical quality with no seams present.
 Likewise, the pre-painted photoetched parts are beautifully made and appear just about perfect.